0xCD4/Assembly-x86/Assembly-0x1/Assembly-HelloWorld.md

 ## Is it possible to hack hardware with Assembly language ?

-t is theoretically possible to use assembly language to hack hardware, but it is a complex and advanced task that requires a deep understanding of both the hardware and the assembly language being used.
+It is theoretically possible to use assembly language to hack hardware, but it is a complex and advanced task that requires a deep understanding of both the hardware and the assembly language being used.
 Assembly language is a low-level programming language that is used to directly control the hardware of a computer or other device.
 It is typically used to write operating systems, device drivers, and other programs that need to interface directly with the hardware.

 ## Why do we want to use ?